mcontisc/PIHAM/README.md

 <h2> What's included </h2>

-- `src`: Contains the Python implementation of the PIHAM algorithm, the code to generate synthetic data and additional utilities.
+- `src`: Contains the Python implementation of the PIHAM algorithm, the code to generate synthetic data and additional utilities
-- `data/input`: Contains a synthetic dataset generated following the approach of PIHAM.
+- `data/input`: Contains a synthetic dataset generated using the PIHAM approach
-- `data/output`: Contains some results.
+- `data/output`: Contains some results

 <h2> Requirements </h2>

 In order to be able to run the code, you need to install the packages contained in `requirements.txt`.
 We suggest to create a conda environment with
-`conda create --name PIHAM --no-default-packages`, activate it with `conda activate PIHAM`, and install all the dependencies by running (inside `PIHAM` directory):
+`conda create --name PIHAM --no-default-packages`, activate it with `conda activate PIHAM`, and install all the dependencies by running (inside the `PIHAM` directory):

 ```bash
 pip install -r requirements.txt